 To generate visibility through the pavilion, we chose the corner located at the intersection of Caupolicán y Barros Arana streets in the busiest square of Concepcion, a popular place loaded with historic urban objects, the scene of political and religious manifestations, a public space of social contrasts frequented daily by hundreds of people.

-From this perspective, a number of interpretations and spontaneous explanations on what the meaning of this object as a public fact are generated.
-From the image of an inverted speaker, a space satellite, which refer to the form and turn the construction into an object.
+From this perspective, a number of interpretations and spontaneous explanations on what the meaning of this object as a public fact is generated.
+From the image of an inverted speaker, a space satellite, which refers to the form and turns the construction into an object.
 Even the naive interpretation of children as they run inside speak of a home to rest and a circle to play with reference to the wood edge that separates the center from the exterior of the pavilion.
 But it is the most recurring idea, which has drawn our attention: the one that refers to the hut, the vernacular building of the Mapuche people of southern Chile.
-Most particularly in this partnership is that it is not directly formal, because the hut is a construction with an oval plan, closed on its borders with only two entrances, and a fire inside that expels smoke through two small openings at the top.
-Thus it obviously contrasts with a pavilion open with 10 entrances, made entirely of wood and open to the sky in its center.
+Most particularly in this partnership is that it is not directly formal, because the hut is constructed with an oval plan, closed on its borders with only two entrances, and a fire inside that expels smoke through two small openings at the top.
+Thus it obviously contrasts with a pavilion open with 10 entrances, made entirely of wood, and open to the sky in its center.